 The Upper Core Support Structure which supports the Reactor Core Structure, consists of two independent horizontal sections, the Primary Upper Core Support Structure and the Secondary Upper Cores Support Structure, each capable of independently fully supporting the Reactor Core Structures.
-The Primary Upper Core Support Structure has a horizontal lower structural support grid to which the upper graphite reflector blocks of the Reactor Core Structures attach and an upper horizontal structural support panel.
-The upper and lower structural support plates are connected by vertical structures having a variety of shapes.
-These include lattice tubes for the various reactivity control devices, the electric heaters, and the Fuelling Machine Modules
+The design of the Upper Core Support Structure accommodates the thermal expansion of the core graphite over the operating temperature range.